Skip to content

 AI chat panel docked on the right with a mock contrast-audit + brand-suggestion conversationAI chat panel docked on the right with a mock contrast-audit + brand-suggestion conversation

-Four AI-powered theme tools.
-Chat-style flows run through the provider and model the user selects in Settings (Anthropic / OpenAI / OpenRouter / Gemini).
-Screenshot vision import is hardcoded to Claude Haiku 4.5 (claude-haiku-4-5-20251001) in src/lib/ai-api.ts — it's the fastest Anthropic vision-capable model and the pipeline currently assumes the Anthropic request shape.
+AI-powered theme assistance, run entirely through the provider and model the user selects in Settings (Anthropic / OpenAI / OpenRouter / Gemini).
+Image/screenshot analysis happens inside the chat — attach an image and the agent reads it with the currently selected model; no model is hardcoded.
+Image attachments currently require the Anthropic provider (other providers receive a text placeholder in place of the image; text chat still works on all four).
 All calls go via direct fetch from the UI iframe.
 Configure API keys in Settings → AI.

 How requests reach Claude